 We celebrate the feast of Our Lady of Fatima on May 13th.
-On this day in 1917, Our Lady made her first appearance to three shepherd children, Jacinta (age 7), Francisco (age 9) and Lucia (age 10), at Fatima in Portugal.
+On this day in 1917, Our Lady made Her first appearance to three shepherd children, Jacinta (age 7), Francisco (age 8) and Lucia (age 10), at Fatima in Portugal.
 She appeared to them once a month from May through October.
 The lives of the three children of Fatima were entirely transformed by the heavenly apparitions.
-While fulfilling the duties of their state with the greatest fidelity, those children seemed now to live only for prayer and sacrifice, which they offered in a spirit of reparation to obtain peace and the conversion of sinners.
-They deprived themselves of water during the periods of great heat; they gave their lunch to poor children; they wore around their waists thick cords that even drew blood; they abstained from innocent pleasures and urged one another to the practice of prayer and penance with an ardor comparable to that of the great saints.
+While fulfilling the duties of their state with the greatest fidelity, those children seemed now to live only for prayer and sacrifice, which they offered in a spirit of reparation to obtain peace and to convert sinners.
+They deprived themselves of water during the periods of great heat; they gave their lunch to poor children; they wore around their waists thick cords that even drew blood; they abstained from innocent pleasures and urged one another to practice prayer and penance with an ardor comparable to the great saints.

 A Sure Means of Salvation

 Our Lady communicated with Lucia, the oldest of the three children, in her six monthly appearances.
 She asked the Blessed Virgin Mary to take them to Heaven.
 "Yes," Our Lady answered, "I will take Jacinta and Francisco soon.
 You, however, are to stay here a longer time.
 Jesus wants to use you to make me known and loved.
 He wants to establish the devotion to My Immaculate Heart in the world.
 I promise salvation to those who embrace it and their souls will be loved by God as flowers placed by myself to adorn His throne".